-There are many ways you can improve access for disabled people across your activities.
+There are many ways you can improve access for Deaf, disabled, blind, chronically ill, and neurodivergent people across your activities.

 Make it easier for disabled people to request access requirements.